Jason Taylor (American football): Charity work

-In 2004 Taylor and his wife Katina founded the Jason Taylor Foundation with the goal of improving the lives of children in South Florida.
+In 2004, Taylor and his first wife Katina founded the Jason Taylor Foundation with the goal of improving the lives of children in South Florida.
 The foundation has launched the Jason Taylor Reading Room, an after-school program aimed at increasing literacy among inner city children; renamed the Holtz Children's Hospital's learning center as "The Jason Taylor Children's Learning Center"; provided 11 sixth-grade students with college scholarships through the Take Stock in Children organization; created the "Big Screens-Big Dreams" program to screen inspirational films for hundreds of student-athletes; and furnished 60 children with $300 back-to-school shopping certificates as part of the "Cool Gear for the School Year" program.

 Taylor has also partnered with the Invicta Watch Group and its CEO, Eyal Lalo, on a number of charitable ventures and was given the opportunity to create a collection of limited edition of watches.
 He said, "As a watch enthusiast and collector, I am excited to be partnering with Invicta on the development and launch of my collection of watches."

 Personal life

-Taylor married Monica Taylor on August 18, 2020; they became engaged on July 2, 2019.
-Taylor and Monica are expecting their first child together, a baby boy due August 2021.
 Taylor and his ex-wife Katina, who is the sister of Taylor's former teammate Zach Thomas, have three children: sons Isaiah and Mason, and daughter Zoe.
 Katina filed for divorce twice in 2006, citing irreconcilable differences and asking for custody of the children, but withdrew the petitions both times.
 The couple quietly divorced in Key West, Florida in 2015.

+Taylor became engaged to Monica Taylor on July 2, 2019.
+They married on August 18, 2020.
+They were expecting their first child together, a baby boy, in August 2021.

 Taylor lives in the Fort Lauderdale suburb of Plantation.
 Taylor's sister Joy Taylor is the former news anchor on The Herd with Colin Cowherd on Fox Sports 1.
-His son, Mason, plays college football at LSU.
+His son Mason played college football at LSU and was drafted by the New York Jets in the second round of the 2025 NFL draft, while his son Isaiah plays for the University of Miami after previously playing at Arizona.

 Coaching career

-Jason Taylor coached at St. Thomas Aquinas High School (Florida) for five years from 2017-2021, his first three as the team's defensive line coach, and his last two as the team's defensive coordinator.
-During Taylor's tenure, St. Thomas Aquinas High School won three consecutive state championships from 2019-2021.
+Taylor coached at St. Thomas Aquinas High School (Florida) for five years from 2017 to 2021, his first three as the team's defensive line coach, and his last two as the team's defensive coordinator.
+During Taylor's tenure, St. Thomas Aquinas High School won three consecutive state championships from 2019 to 2021.
 They won their fourth consecutive state title in 2022 after Taylor left the team to join the University of Miami (FL).

 In 2022, Taylor made the jump to collegiate coaching, joining Mario Cristobal's staff at the University of Miami (FL) as a defensive analyst.
+The following year in 2023, Taylor was promoted to being the team's defensive ends coach.